Setting up an Azure DevOps pipeline is great for .NET projects, as we can setup continuous integration (CI) and continuous deployment (CD) in Azure.

 As there is already a

-azure-pipelines.yml file in the repo, it will automatically pick this file up when creating your first pipeline in Azure Pipelines.
-If you wish to create the YAML file from scratch, you will need to delete this file from your repo.
+azure-pipelines-1.yml files in the repo, it will automatically pick these files up when creating your first pipeline in Azure Pipelines.
+If you wish to create the YAML file from scratch, you will need to delete these files from your repo.